eclipse-openj9/openj9-docs/docs/dump_javadump.md

 You can also find out which garbage collection policy is in use when the dump is produced.

 The object memory area (`1STHEAPTYPE`) records each memory region in use, its start and end address, and region size.
-Further information is recorded about the memory segments that are used for internal memory, class memory, the JIT code cache and JIT data cache (`1STSEGMENT`).
+Further information is recorded about the memory segments that are used for internal memory, class memory, the JIT code cache, and JIT data cache (`1STSEGMENT`).
 This information includes the address of the segment control data structure, the start and end address of the native memory segment, as well as the segment size.